:

 When planning a trip to Scotland:

-68% of all French visitors to Scotland book all, or part of their trip via a travel intermediary.
+• 68% of all French visitors to Scotland book all, or part of their trip via a travel distribution partner.

 • Quartier Libre